gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ###List roles

-You can list all the roles in a project.
+List all roles in a specified project:

+**NOTE:** Project roles are specific to a project.
+Users cannot be added to a project without a project role.

 {% highlight ruby %}
   gooddata -p PROJECT_ID  project roles